This hiking holiday in the Altiplano of Chile’s Atacama desert combines four days of treks with a vehicle tour to salt flats and altiplanic lakes.

 We camp near indigenous villages, far away from civilisation, underneath some of the clearest skies in the world.

-This journey involves trekking along mountain trails, wading through rivers and camping near the indigenous village of Rio Grande.
+This journey involves trekking along mountain trails, crossing river beds and camping near the indigenous village of Rio Grande.

 It also includes trekking through some of the driest parts of the planet and camping near the Machuca bofedales, grasslands brimming with wildlife.

 Before going to sleep, the star filled skies will be the backdrop and possibly a shooting star or two as well.

 You should be able to spot condors soaring overhead, guanacos roaming the plains and pink flamingos at the Atacama salt flat.